RinkAttendant6/JsonI18n/README.md

 - `_f`: Returns formatted localized text.
 Use this method if you have placeholders in your string that need to be passed through `sprintf` or `vsprintf`.
 Pass the parameter value(s) as the second parameter of the method.
 The method accepts string, integer, float, NULL, and array (for multiple parameters).
 - `_ef`: Prints formatted localized text.
 See instructions for previous method.

-By default, these methods will output text in the language specified in the constructor (the fallback language if none is specified).
+By default, these methods will output text in the language specified in the constructor.
 You may explicitly specify the output language as the last parameter of these methods.

 ### Debugging